akoidan/pychat/README.md

 This is still possible
 Upon linode cluster creation .kubeconfig will be generated in kubernetes/terraform/helm directory.
 After it all operations with helm will be using this conf.
 If this file is deleted helm will compain about missing kubernetes config

+### Other variables in terraform.tfvars
+ - domain_name - your host origin domain name.
+It's gonna be used in turnserver postfix static nginx, cloudflare and other configuration
+ - email - It's gonna be used in cf issuer and a few other places
+ - Other variables that's gonna be proxied as env variables for python backend.
+Check backend/chat/settings.example for docs.
+Those includes but not limited to DEFAULT_PROFILE_ID SECRET_KEY RECAPTCHA_PRIVATE_KEY RECAPTCHA_PUBLIC_KEY GOOGLE_OAUTH_2_CLIENT_ID FACEBOOK_ACCESS_TOKEN GIPHY_API_KEY FIREBASE_API_KEY

 ### If you already own a k8s cluster.
 All helm charts are located in kubernetes/terraform/helm, we will apply terraform from this directory to exclude linode and cloudlfare resource creation
  - cd kubernetes/terraform/helm